 The bad road

-Meanwhile it had become clear the climb was way longer than 50 km from the sea.
+Meanwhile, it had become clear that the climb was way longer than 50 km from the sea.
 There were quite a few hikers.
 We noticed they were all going downhill.
 Only the people we had seen yesterday were going uphill.
-The rest had been dropped off at the top and only needed to walk down, perhaps only until the point were cars were allowed.
-It looked a bit like that computer game Lemmings.
+The rest had been dropped off at the top and only needed to walk down, perhaps only until the point where cars were allowed.
+It looked like that computer game Lemmings.

-Cycling became pretty difficult.
-If we would go fast we would tear our tires on the sharp rocks.
-If we went too slow we would lose our balance.
-Some sections were so steep we would hardly move even if we put all our weight on our pedals in the lowest gear.
+Cycling became difficult.
+If we went fast, we would tear our tires on the sharp rocks.
+If we went too slow, we would lose our balance.
+Some sections were so steep that we would hardly move even if we put all our weight on our pedals in the lowest gear.
 Other, arguably even more annoying parts, went downhill.
 This was a completely different climb than the mountains in the Pyrenees or Alps.
 Simultaneously we needed to push as hard as possible, maintain our balance, don't cycle into large or sharp rocks, and look ahead to see which path to follow through the boulders.
-Although not easy it was definitely a fun climb.
+Although not easy, it was definitely a fun climb.
 The views were also beautiful.
-Half an hour after our previous photos we took some more.
+Half an hour after our previous photos, we took some more.

 On the far right you can see where we took the previous pictures.

-This one is made a little further to the right
+This photo was made a little further to the right

 We were going in this direction, up over the rocks

-After some more going down and climbing up again we arrived at something that looked like a summit.
-That was the last point where we had a nice view to the south.
+After some more going down and climbing up again, we arrived at something that looked like a summit.
+That was the last point where we had a nice view toward the south.